WHO WE ARE

 We continually work to decrease the amount of natural resources required for our products and processes through operational improvements and our product designs.
 We also continue to decrease the amount of waste we generate.
-For example, three of our tire manufacturing facilities have achieved zero-waste-to-landfill status.
+For example, six of our facilities have achieved zero-waste-to-landfill status.

 3. Reduce our CO2 and other significant emissions

 We continually work to reduce our emissions, not only in our direct footprint, but also within the lifecycle of our products.
 Our corporate goal is to reduce CO2 emissions by 35% before 2020.
 We have invested our time and money in our value chain in many innovative partnerships, including the EPA’s SmartWay program.
 Likewise, we have invested greatly in educating consumers on how they can conserve fuel and lengthen the useful life of their tires and vehicles through educational programs in our network of 2,200 company-owned retail stores.

 We are proud of our commitment to the environment, our achievements and the recognition we’ve received for our environmental efforts.
 We invite you to read our Environmental Mission Statement and learn about our company-wide efforts to reduce CO2 emissions.